 Every business strives to achieve a general sense of growth.
 But many experts agree that growing too quickly can be just as harmful as not growing at all.

-When your organisation grows too slowly, you don’t have the infrastructure in place needed to innovate, which means you’ll quickly find yourself surpassed by your more savvy competitors.
+When your organisation grows too slowly, you don’t have the infrastructure needed to innovate, which means you’ll quickly find yourself surpassed by your more savvy competitors.
 On the other hand, growing too quickly could easily lead to a misunderstanding of what is going on financially, hiring the wrong people, allowing receivables to outpace sales growth, and many other potentially devastating issues.

 The Power of Automation

 When you hear the term “automation” in a modern context, it brings to mind images of robots in factories that have been designed to replace human jobs.
-Over the last few years in particular, Business Process Automation (BPA) has evolved in a way that enables you to not only offload important yet menial administrative tasks to your IT infrastructure, but to do so in a way that allows everyone to work more efficiently so you can focus on serving your customers in the best possible way.
+Over the last few years, in particular, Business Process Automation (BPA) has evolved in a way that enables you to not only offload important yet menial administrative tasks to your IT infrastructure but to do so in a way that allows everyone to work more efficiently so you can focus on serving your customers in the best possible way.

 - This, coupled with the fact that about 97% of employees and executives think that a lack of team alignment ultimately affects the outcome of a task or project, gives you a better idea of just how big of a problem inefficiency truly is.